davidkml/vc-made-simple/README.md

 ## Future Roadmap
 There is still a much to be done before this application can be practically used.
 In addition to small improvements to the existing codebase, some major goals include:
 - a framework or strategy for automated testing
-- simpler installation and resolution of dependencies
+- simpler installation procedure and resolution of dependencies
 - portability to other platforms
 - benchmarking and optimization for speed, memory, and scale
 - extensions for remote features

 ## Testing
-Much of the testing to this point has been manual.
+A majority of the testing to this point has been manual.
 The frequent changes to the user interface, outputs, and file system make it so that, by nature, the application is challenging and laborious to author complete automated tests for.
-Manual testing has the advantage of providing an opportunity to obtain insight into the user experience, yielding information with which to derive additional tests.
+Moreover, manual testing has the advantage of providing opportunities to obtain insight into the user experience, yielding information with which to derive additional tests and features.

 The testing of this application in the prototyping stage has been guided by a high level test plan and domain knowledge of desired behavior to assist in testing completeness.
 However, as the project continues to develop, I expect there will be a growing need for automated tests.